kstrafe/Cxy/documentation/cxyr/6 - Reference Types.md

 	@@a      // Let @@ return a const-reference, because a reference to a
 	         // reference is nonsensical.

 	^a       // Let ^ return the actual object pointed to.
+Stacking ^ makes sense and
-	^^a      // Let ^^ return a const-object that is pointed to.
+	         // just dereferences the pointer further.

 Imagine calling a function that takes a pointer to a const variable, but your local variable is not const.
 You need to be able to infer from the call that